cindyyzhu/BoujeeBear-HTV8/README.md

 ## 👀Future Plans👀

+At Boujee Bear, we are driven by a compelling vision for the future.
+Our goal is to provide unparalleled support for individuals with speech difficulties, tailoring our solutions to address each person's unique challenges, such as difficulty pronouncing words with "r" sounds.
+We aim to make a lasting impact by enhancing our platform in the following ways:

+**1. Personalized Customization:** Our commitment to individualized customization will remain unwavering.
+We're dedicated to fine-tuning our technology to suit the specific needs of every user, making their journey towards better speech effortless and effective.

-Our vision for the future is to implement increased individualized customization catered towards each individual's speech difficulties (i.e. difficulty pronouncing words with "r" sounds).
-Additionally, we also plan to expand our project to include sentences, conversations, and individuals with accents.
-These projects could help individuals who are immigrating to English-speaking countries better adapt to local languages and cultures, thereby breaking down language barriers between individuals.
-Furthermore, we intend to expand our project to emcompass the use of artificial intelligence, enhancing our individualized customization to improve upon the speaking skills of users.
+**2. Project Scope Expansion:** Furthermore, we have strategic plans to extend the scope of our project to encompass sentences, dialogues, and individuals with diverse accents.
+These initiatives hold the potential to greatly assist individuals who are in the process of immigrating to English-speaking countries by facilitating their adaptation to local languages and cultures, thus diminishing the linguistic barriers between individuals.

+**3. Integration of AI:** To propel our mission forward, we will integrate cutting edge artificial intelligence (AI) technologies, playing a pivotal role in enhancing the personalization or our platform, resulting in more significant improvements in the speaking skills of our users.
+We're excited about the potential this will unlock and are committed to staying at the forefront of technological innovation.

+With these ambitious and visionary steps, we aspire to create a future where speech difficulties no longer limit the full potential of individuals.
+Our journey is marked by progress, innovation, and inclusivity, and we invite you to join us as we pave the way toward a more connected and communicative globalized new era.

 ## 💪Challenges💪